rogerlew/human-technological-systems/readme.md

 Pictures would be nice.
 Probably should be 5-10 pages.
 Could be in a manuscript format (e.g. APA Style) or could more graphical PDF/marketing styled document.

-Prepare a 8-10 minute presentation on your project during the timeslot for our Final's Monday May 9, 12:45 - 2:45.
+Prepare a 8-10 minute presentation on your project during the timeslot for our Final.

 ## Grading
 Assignments 50% (12.5% per assignment) Mini-project and presentation 50% (20% status reports, 20% project report, 10% presentation)